-Terry then chimed into the conversation with resolution saying, “Well, we were done with the day time, evening, and night time…” he paused and smirked as he continued, “nothing comes after night time so…we wanted to move to something bigger.”
+Terry then chimed into the conversation with resolution saying, “Well, we were done with the day time, evening, and night time…” (a series of singles the group released prior to the album).
+He paused and smirked as he continued, “nothing comes after night time so…we wanted to move to something bigger.”

 “It is really [inconvenient] that it’s a bunch of us not together,” Foster says, “and that actually ties directly into the title, Decentralized Brotherhood.”